borkdominik/bigER2ORM/extension/README.md

 }
 ```

-The first keyword describes the relationship type, options are:
+The first keyword describes the relationship type.
+Options are:

 - ``ManyToMany``
 - ``ManyToOne``